EEXCESS/gdocs-plugin/README.md

 ## How this addon works

 1. Go to: https://docs.google.com/document/d/1hqLocWCyKMQQr254gDO_BWfm6tDBmqMFz7IPqOvbKhA/edit
+2. Login with your Google Account to be able to use this addon
-2. Activate the plugin (Top Menu: Addons -> EEXCESS -> Start)
+3. Activate the plugin (Top Menu: Addons -> EEXCESS -> Start)
-3. Select a piece of text and click the Get Recommendations button inside the sidebar.
+4. Select a piece of text and click the Get Recommendations button inside the sidebar.
 After a short while the recommendations will be displayed above the Get Recommendations button.

 ## Source Code